TheRoddyWMS/Roddy/docs/installationGuide.rst

 Roddy 2.4
 ---------

-Roddy version 2.4 is installed in the same way as 2.3.
-In addition, there will be an automatic downloader for JRE / JDK and Groovy.
+For Roddy version 2.4 zips are deployed to Github releases (continuous deployment via Travis).
+The thus installed Roddy will contain all dependencies but the JDK.
+Additionally, there is an automatic downloader for the JRE / JDK.
-If you want to use this, you can skip the download steps.

-..
-[1] If you cannot find the necessary Groovy version, you can also download it from the `Maven Groovy repository`_

 Roddy version mix
 -----------------